ferronweb/ferrbench/README.md

 The issue is that wrk only handle *some* of the HTTP spec and is entirely biased towards frameworks and servers that can make heavy use of HTTP/1 Pipelining which is no longer enabled in most modern browsers or clients, this can give a very unfair and unreasonable set of stats when comparing frameworks as those at the top are simply better at using a process which is now not used greatly.

-This is where rewrk comes in, this benchmarker is built on top of [hyper's client api](https://github.com/hyperium/hyper) and brings with it many advantages and more realistic methods of benchmarking.
+This is where FerrBench comes in, this benchmarker is built on top of [hyper's client api](https://github.com/hyperium/hyper) and brings with it many advantages and more realistic methods of benchmarking.

 ### Current features
 - Supports **both** HTTP/1 and HTTP/2.
 - Pipelining is disabled giving a more realistic idea on actual performance.
-- Multi-Platform support, developed on Windows but will run on Mac and Linux as well.
+- Cross-platform support.

 ### To do list
 - Add a random artificial delay benchmark to simulate random latency with clients.